Symptoms of Obesity

 - Physical activity.
 Lack of physical activity is a common symptom for someone who is obese.
 Not exercising can be the result of the lack of motivation caused by obesity.
 As mentioned before, overweight individuals are also more likely to have trouble sleeping which decreases the urge to exercise.

 - Lethargy.
 People who suffer from obesity are tired more often for a couple of reasons.
 First, increased weight forces a person to work harder to do things that others have no trouble doing, such as climbing stairs or walking long distances.
 Second, some people may be overweight because junk food is a large amount of their diet.
 The high fat and sodium content in junk foods have been proven to cause lethargy.

 - Isolation.
 People with obesity may notice that they are not engaging with others socially as often as they once did.
 Many overweight individuals also suffer from depression due to their obesity, causing them to become introverted and less socially active.

 Obesity is not only a weight issue.
 It also has a negative impact on the way obese people function in everyday situations.
 Life is harder when someone is overweight, both physically and mentally.
 Therefore, it is essential for those suffering from obesity to see a professional that can help them get back to a healthy weight.

-If you are tired of struggling with the symptoms of obesity and finding it difficult to lose weight on your own, Expert Surgical can help!
+If you are tired of struggling with the symptoms of obesity and finding it difficult to lose weight on your own, The Bariatric Experts can help!
 We offer Bariatric Surgical procedures and a new Medically Supervised Weight Loss Program.
 We have recently moved to Denton.
-Expert Surgical – The Bariatric Experts is now located in the Medical City Denton Professional Office Building, Suite 203, 3537 South Interstate 35E, Denton, TX 76210.
+The Bariatric Experts is now located in the Medical City Denton Professional Office Building, Suite 203, 3537 South Interstate 35E, Denton, TX 76210.
 Call for an appointment today at 940-387-7599.